Dome Fire (2020): Progression

-Impacts
+Effects

 Trails and facilities in the immediate of the area were closed for safety, including the Teutonia Peak Trail, multiple primitive campsites, visitor's centers, pit toilets, and the Lava Tube.
 The fire's smoke plume drifted over Interstate 15 to the north, but remained aloft and did not impair visibility.

-Cultural

 The fire burned in an unpopulated area, but destroyed multiple structures dating back to the Rock Springs Land and Cattle Company ranching operation in the late 19th century, then the second-largest in California.
 Historic structures that burned included Kessler Springs Historical Ranch House, bunkhouses at Kessler Springs Ranch and Valley View Ranch, and numerous water tanks, troughs, corrals, and other outbuildings.
 Historic mining operations, such as the Morning Star Mine and Evening Star Mine, were threatened but ultimately spared.

 Ecological

 After the Dome Fire 1.33 million Joshua trees were estimated burned, and of those, less than 200,000 were showing green leaves (meaning a possibility of survival).
 Scientists affiliated with the Mojave National Preserve attributed much of the intensity of the fire to an increased fuel load; the Cima Dome Joshua tree forest is one of the densest Joshua tree forests in the world.
 Preserve scientists suspect this was the result of cattle grazing until the establishment of the preserve in the 1990s.
 Cattle may have grazed on many other plants but let flammable blackbrush alone, which shielded many Joshua tree seedlings.
 The eventual combination of blackbrush, flammable invasive species like red brome, and dense Joshua tree stands led to a wildfire-receptive ecology.

 The death of so many Joshua trees, which are native only to the southwestern United States, led to concern about the species' vulnerability to climate change and other pressures.
 Joshua trees are split into two varieties—an eastern and a western—and while the Cima Dome population was of the less-threatened eastern kind, the western species was, at the time, a candidate for threatened status under the California Endangered Species Act, though it did not ultimately become listed as such.

 The Mojave National Preserve's lead wildlife biologist estimated that small animal mortality had been low, under 20% for small reptile and mammal species such as snakes, lizards, and rabbits.
 The Dome Fire also burned in areas considered habitat for the desert tortoise, a critically endangered species, but "no direct tortoise mortality" was found during or after the fire in surveys, and total mortality was estimated at "perhaps a dozen individuals."